MEDAL OF KINDNESS

 The Kuhn Family

-Madison Keys awarded a ‘Medal of Kindness’ to Mark and Denise Kuhn, founders of the All Iowa Lawn Tennis Club and its foundation in Charles City, Iowa.
+Mark and Denise Kuhn are the founders of the All Iowa Lawn Tennis Club and its foundation in Charles City, Iowa.
+The mission of the AILTC is to provide people with the “Wimbledon experience” in Iowa.

 April Gift

-Madison Keys awards a ‘Medal of Kindness’ to April Gift, the Community Program Development Manager at USTA South Carolina and steadfast advocate for junior tennis locally.
+April Gift is the Community Program Development Manager at USTA South Carolina, as well as a steadfast advocate for junior tennis locally.

 Michelle Savell

-During a visit on Monday to Thorne Headquarters, Madison Keys recognized Michelle Savell, Inventory Management Lead at Thorne and a local advocate for inclusive youth athletics.
+Michelle Savell is the Inventory Management Lead at Thorne and a local advocate for inclusive youth athletics in her local community.

 James Blake